ArtemBigas/Qt6_QML_Project_Rectangle/README.md

 # Qt6_QML_Project_Rectangle
-a small game with geometric shapes
+A small game with geometric shapes.
+The code is posted only for the Menu and the first level.